 Check if the key is present as a singleton or as a pair.

-Parameters key - The value to check for in the comments.
+12 Chapter 4. sentence Parameters key - The value to check for in the comments.

 Returns True if the key was provided as a singleton or as a key value pair.
 False otherwise.